John Gruber and The Star Spangled Banner

 Francis Scott Key 1779-1843) was a young American lawyer and amateur poet who resided in Georgetown, a rather small commercial community on the outskirts of Washington, DC.
 In 1814, acting under a flag-of-truce sanctioned by President Monroe, Key was sent to negotiate the release of several prisoners, one being a personal friend, Dr. William Beanes of Upper Marlborough, Maryland.
 Beanes had been detained by the British after placing several British troops under house arrest for rowdiness and looting after the Battle of Bladensburg.
 After dining on board the HMS Torrent with Vice Admiral Alexander Cochrane, Rear Admiral Sir George Cockburn, and Major General Robert Ross, it was determined that Key and American Prisoners Exchange Agent Colonel John Stuart Skinner knew too much about the strength and position of British troops poised to attack Baltimore.
 Thus, they were not allowed to return to their sloop.
 Key was then unable to do anything but watch the attack on Fort McHenry from his vantage point at the mouth of the Patapsco River as the Battle of Baltimore began on September 13th.

-JOHN GRUBER AND THE STAR SPANGLED BANNER, click here
+For more on JOHN GRUBER AND THE STAR SPANGLED BANNER, click here